Complexity guarantees and polling strategies for Riemannian direct-search methods: Riemannian direct-search framework

-In the Euclidean setting, the choice of polling directions is instrumental to deriving complexity guarantees~\cite{KJDzahini_FRinaldi_CWRoyer_DZeffiro_2025}.
-This choice will also play a major role in the Riemannian setting, and we will discuss it in detail in Section~\ref{sec:dsdirs}.
-To this end, we first identify desirable properties for polling sets by studying the complexity of Algorithm~\ref{algo:RDS} in the next section.
+The theory of direct-search frameworks such as Algorithm~\ref{algo:RDS} relies on the sufficient decrease condition and the adaptive stepsize choice, that are both tied to backtracking line-search procedures~\cite[Section 3.7]{TGKolda_RMLewis_VTorczon_2003}.
+The choice of polling directions is also crucial, particularly for deriving complexity guarantees~\cite{KJDzahini_FRinaldi_CWRoyer_DZeffiro_2025}.
+Obtaining such results in the Riemannian setting is one of the goals of this paper, and thus we identify desirable properties for polling sets by studying the complexity of Algorithm~\ref{algo:RDS} in the next section.